2014's fast food atrocities

 And there was another problem.
 “There were things that we discovered throughout our investigation that raised serious questions in our mind,” Garber said.
 He wouldn’t specify what, exactly, those things were.

 “In the end, we chose not to publish the story,” Garber said.
 “Our journalistic drive was to do something, but when you looked at all the evidence it was not responsible to move forward.
 If something else had developed, we would have taken another look at it.”

 This week, after his paper found out about the alleged victim’s new account of the incident — an account that was provided at her request to Portland police in January of 2009 and then updated at her request in June of this year — the Tribune tried to get back in touch with the woman by stopping by her Portland home.
 She wasn’t there.

-Eli Sanders is an associate editor at The Stranger and a Salon contributor.
+Eli Sanders is an associate editor for The Stranger.More Eli Sanders.